-The predicate push-down functionality required implementing a special function that can take a predicate in the WHERE clause and split it into two parts: one part is sent to the the data source, while the rest is evaluated in Hive.
-In the example above, the predicate y > 50 is sent to the DB via JDBC and the predicate floor(x/100)=0 is evaluated in Hive.
+The predicate push-down functionality required implementing a special function that can take a predicate in the WHERE clause and split it into two parts: one part is sent to the data source, while the rest is evaluated in Hive.
+In the example above, the predicate y > 50 is sent to the DB via JDBC, and the predicate floor(x/100)=0 is evaluated in Hive.

-The storage handler also does split computation by computing total number of rows in the table and splitting them into as many chunks as desired.
+The storage handler also does split computation by computing a total number of rows in the table and splitting them into as many chunks as desired.
 Each mapper will send a SQL query with an OFFSET and LIMIT clause corresponding to its share of input data.
 This functionality is inherited from DBInputFormat.